 - Competition Density.

 It will also let you see the cached SERP search engine results page (SERP) for each keyword.
-So by analysing this data you can assess which keywords might be worth targeting your SEO efforts.
+So by analyzing this data you can assess which keywords might be worth targeting your SEO efforts.

 Step 5: Then do the same for Related Keywords